 Here’s a healthy snack that is fun and has personality.

 We are invited to a friend’s birthday party!
 The children are excited because this is a friend who prepares nutrient dense foods.
-We know they try their best to eat healthy like us.
-And this mom has a talent for decorating.
-So with great anticipation, we discuss what we think the birthday cake will look like!
+They try their best to eat healthy like us, but this mom has a talent for decorating.
+So with great anticipation, we discuss what we think the birthday cake will look like this time!
 Will it be a train?
 A giant Lego?
 Animals?

 After dinner, we await the healthy snack, to discover it’s not just a cake…it’s a scene.
 A cake with a story!
 Hedgehogs in the snow.
-Everyone squeals and cheers in delight.
+Everyone squeals, claps, and cheers in delight.
 Here is the simple recipe from my friend, Svetlana.
-Decorating the food is very common in Russia, so I’m learning a little Russian!
+Decorating the food is very common in Russia, so I’m enjoying learning from my friend!
 She usually makes her treats with seeds, dried fruit, and nuts.
-With this combination, all the sugar is natural from whole foods; so there is no need to add the typical bleached, modified sugar for this birthday cake.
+With this combination, all the sugar is natural from whole foods.

 Ingredients for a healthy snack

 1 c pitted dates

 1/2 tsp cinnamon

 1/4 c raw almond butter